Roshni Walia

 Roshni Walia (born 20 September 2001) is an Indian actress who primarily works in Hindi television.
-She is best known for her portrayal of Ajabde Punwar in Bharat Ka Veer Putra – Maharana Pratap and Tara Mane in Tara From Satara.
-Her notable films include My Friend Ganesha 4 (2012) and Son of Sardaar 2 (2025).
+She is best known for her roles in Bharat Ka Veer Putra – Maharana Pratap and Tara From Satara.
+Her notable films include My Friend Ganesha 4 and Son of Sardaar 2.

 Early life

 Roshni Walia was born on 20 September 2001 in Prayagraj, Uttar Pradesh, India.
 She currently resides in Mumbai.
 Her mother is Sweety Walia, and she has an older sister named Noor Walia.
 Walia's maternal grandfather was an army officer.